Geometrical sets with forbidden configurations: Configurations in Euclidean space

 We are now ready to formally state and prove our main technical tool in the Euclidean setting, which by analogy with methods from graph theory we shall call the Counting Lemma.
-Most of its proof can be read off Bourgain's paper~\cite{Bourgain} (though it is not expressed in this form), and here we will follow his arguments.
+We note that the main steps of its proof were already present in Bourgain's paper~\cite{Bourgain}.

-\begin{lem} [Counting Lemma] For every admissible configuration $P \subset \mathbb{R}^d$ there exists a constant $C_P > 0$ such that the following holds.
-For every $R > 0$ and any measurable set $A \subseteq Q(0, R)$, we have that
+\begin{lem} [Counting Lemma] For every admissible configuration $P \subset \R^d$ there exists a constant $C_P > 0$ such that the following holds: for every $R > 0$ and any measurable set $A \subseteq Q(0, R)$, we have that

-Moreover, the same constant $C_P$ can be made to hold uniformly over all configurations $P'$ inside a small neighborhood of $P$. \end{lem}
+Moreover, the same constant $C_P$ can be made to hold uniformly over all configurations $P'$ inside a neighborhood of $P$. \end{lem}

-\begin{proof} Let $(v_1, \dots, v_k)$ be a fixed permutation of the points of $P$; by first translating all points by $-v_k$ and using translation invariance we may assume that $v_k = 0$, so that $P \simeq \{0, v_1, \dots, v_{k-1}\}$.
+\begin{proof} Let $(v_1, \dots, v_k)$ be a fixed permutation of the points of $P$.
 We will work a bit more generally and show that a bound as in the statement of the lemma holds for